Babies are a money-making machine for retailers. Hence the invention of the baby registry.

 If you are breastfeeding, this is a must-have.
 Manual pumping takes forever, even if it is substantially cheaper.
 A good breast pump pays for itself in less time spent pumping and ease of use.

 Even if you don’t plan to breastfeed, you may find it useful to borrow or rent one of these for a couple of days after birth when your milk comes in.
 It can be super uncomfortable if you are engorged and have to try to manually relieve that pressure.
+I used a full-sized pump like this after every single one of our babies was born.

-1. Footie pajamas with zippers (7-9 outfits).
+1. Footie pajamas with zippers (7-9 outfits)

-2. Onesie shirts (7-9).
+2. Onesie shirts (7-9)

 These are great to use as an extra layer if it’s cold.
 If it’s a hot summer day, use alone as a shirt.
 They also come in so many fun designs, like your local MLS team.

-3. Baby socks (12-18 pairs).
+3. Baby socks (12-18 pairs)

-1. Humidifier.
+1. Humidifier

-In an ideal world, your babies would not get sick until they were a year old and more easily soothed.
-Reality is, baby will get a head cold.
-They can’t take any decongestant, so this is the next best thing.
+Babies can’t take any decongestant medicines, so a humidifier is the next best thing.
 Cool mist humidifiers are safer for baby, but harder to keep clean.

-2. Thermometer.
+2. Thermometer

 3. Nasal bulb syringe